Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 • strict adherence to the recommended diet;

-• observance of the optimal regime of work and rest;
+• compliance optimal mode work and rest;

 • prevention of exacerbations and progression of symptoms of Crohn's disease;